Histone H2A: Sequence variants

 Changes in variant composition occur in differentiating cells.
 This was observed in differentiating neurons during synthesis and turnover; changes in variant composition were seen among the H2A.1 histone.
 The only variant that remained constant in the neural differentiation was variant H2A.Z.

 H2A.Z is a variant that exchanges with conventional H2A core protein; this variant is important for gene silencing.

 Physically, there are small changes on the surface area of the nucleosome that make the histone differ from H2A.
 Recent research suggests that H2AZ is incorporated into the nucleosome using a Swr1, a Swi2/Snf2- related adenosine triphosphatase.

 Another H2A variant that has been identified is H2AX.
 This variant has a C-terminal extension that is utilized for DNA repair.
 The method of repair this variant employs is non-homologous end joining.
 Direct DNA damage can induce changes to the sequence variants.
-Experiments performed with ionizing radiation linked γ- phosphorylation of H2AX to DNA double-strand break.
+Experiments performed with ionizing radiation linked γ- phosphorylation of H2AX to double-strand breaks.
 A large amount of chromatin is involved with each DNA double-strand break; a response to DNA damage is the formation of γ- H2AX.

 Lastly, MacroH2A variant is a variant that is similar to H2A; it is encoded by the H2AFY gene.
 This variant differs from H2A because of the addition of a fold domain in its C-terminal tail.
 MacroH2A is expressed in the inactive X chromosome in females.

 Structure

 H2A consists of a main globular domain, an N-terminal tail and a C-terminal tail.
 Both tails are the location of post-translational modification.
 Thus far, researchers have not identified any secondary structures that arise in the tails.
-H2A utilizes a protein fold known as the ‘histone fold’.
+H2A utilizes a protein fold known as the 'histone fold'.
 The histone fold is a three-helix core domain that is connected by two loops.
-This connection forms a ‘handshake arrangement.’
+This connection forms a 'handshake arrangement.'
 Most notably, this is termed the helix-turn-helix motif, which allows for dimerization with H2B.
-The ‘histone fold’ is conserved among H2A at the structural level; however the genetic sequence that encodes for this structure differs between variants.
+The 'histone fold' is conserved among H2A at the structural level; however the genetic sequence that encodes for this structure differs between variants.

 The structure of macroH2A variant was exposed through X-ray crystallography.
 The conserved domain contains a DNA binding structure and a peptidase fold.
 The function of this conserved domain remains unknown.
 Research suggests that this conserved domain may function as an anchor site for Xist DNA or it may also function as a modifying enzyme.